doomedcat17/scpier/README.md

 If you replace all special chars with `-`, it should work for ***most*** cases.

 `scpBranch` - `SCPBranch` enum of desired branch.
-Defines source branch of desired article.<br>
+Defines source branch of desired article.

 `scpTranslation` (Optional) - `SCPTranslation` enum of desired translation.
 Defines translation language of desired article.